Sayori (Doki Doki Literature Club!)

-Sayori (サヨリ) is a character in the 2017 visual novel Doki Doki Literature Club!.
+Sayori is a character in the 2017 visual novel Doki Doki Literature Club!
+(DDLC).
 She is the best friend and neighbor of the protagonist, pushing him into joining the literature club, of which she is the vice president.
 Over the course of the game, Sayori's cheerful personality is shown to be forced, with symptoms of depression becoming more evident.
-This culminates in Sayori committing suicide by hanging and being deleted from the game by the game's antagonist, Monika.
+This culminates in Sayori committing suicide by hanging and being deleted from the game by the literature club's president, Monika.
 She is ultimately restored by the end of the game, though her fate depends on the player's actions.

 Of the cast, Sayori was the character who had the most real-world influence, with creator Dan Salvato noting that her depression was inspired by those in his life.
 He found that, as he wrote the cast, he found himself recognizing their "reality", wanting to explore that.
 Critical reception of Sayori was positive, with the way her depression was depicted being praised for its accuracy.
 Some critics saw themselves in Sayori, with commentary about how Sayori's depression was not something that could be fixed by the player.

 Concept and creation

 Sayori is one of the characters created by Dan Salvato for his video game, Doki Doki Literature Club!.
 She is the neighbor and childhood friend of the player's character, and is noted by her positive personality, sweet tooth, clumsiness, and tendency to be late.
-As the player progresses through the game, they discover that Sayori suffers from depression, exhibiting symptoms like forced positivity, overeating, oversleeping, forgetfulness, difficulty getting out of bed, and suicidal thoughts.
+As the player progresses through the game, they discover that Sayori has depression, exhibiting symptoms like forced positivity, overeating, oversleeping, forgetfulness, difficulty getting out of bed, and suicidal thoughts.

 Salvato created stock characters based on anime archetypes that were given Japanese names to emphasize a pseudo-Japanese atmosphere.
 The name Sayori is a fusion of the Japanese names "Sayuri" and "Saori".
 When writing the game, Salvato found that he was recognizing the "reality" of characters like Sayori.
 He wanted to connect more with the characters, and thus explored things like their "insecurities and realistic personality traits" on top of their "stock archetypes".
 She was the strongest case of real-world inspiration, with her being inspired directly by those around Salvato with depression.
 Due to Salvato's lack of artistic skills at the time, he created the designs of Sayori and other characters in a free anime-creation program, which were used in a test version of the game.
 Salvato recognized that a product of such quality would not satisfy potential players.
 Her final design in-game was handled by freelance artist Satchely.